cestastanford/historical-us-city-populations/README.md

 Census Bureau Data for 1790-1940 include places of 2500+, regardless of incorporation status.
 From 1950 on, the US Census focused on incorporated cities (except for the inclusion of CDPs in Hawaii since the state does not allow incorporation).
 Determination of incorporation status is based on the GARM and may vary between states.

-Historical CDP populations are not rolled into adjacent incorporated places.
+Historical CDP populations are not rolled into adjacent incorporated places, with the exception of CDPs that were eventually incorporated.

 VA independent cities:  data are shown in the independent city record for the years prior to independent city status.
 In the original volumes, city populations were listed under the county in which they were located.

 County information retained in the file is for general reference only, to differentiate between entities in the same state that have the same name.
 County information is incomplete.
-For cities located in multiple counties, only one county name is included.
+For cities located in multiple counties, only one county name is included (generally the larger part).
+Some duplicate city listings show different counties and still need to be resolved as to whether these are parts, errors, or historical county names.

 Honolulu data for 2010 represents the data for Urban Honolulu and East Honolulu CDPs.